 i Conflict of law and choice of law in group litigation

-If a claim has an international aspect and is brought before the courts in Luxembourg, these will usually resort to the universally applicable Rome I9 and II10 Regulations to determine the governing law (unless the claim is not caught or is specifically excluded from the scope of these Regulations).
+If a claim has an international aspect and is brought before the courts in Luxembourg, these will usually resort to the universally applicable Rome I14 and II15 Regulations to determine the governing law (unless the claim is not caught by, or is specifically excluded from, the scope of, these Regulations).

 If a foreign law applies to a claim brought in Luxembourg, case law considers that the applicant bears the burden to prove the substance of the foreign law.
 Parties will usually rely on legal opinions issued by foreign practitioners.
 Luxembourg courts would also be able to rely on information on foreign law obtained in accordance with the European Convention on Information on Foreign Law of 7 June 1968.